prev

 - modify and rearrange parts of the updater logic

-Pino Toscano committed a change to /trunk/KDE/kdegraphics/okular/part.cpp:
+Pino Toscano committed changes in /trunk/KDE/kdegraphics/okular/part.cpp:

 make print preview working again (of course, just for few document types, as QPrinter sucks and kdeprint is too good)